zackarydelheimer/Active-Directory-Homelab/README.md

 Purpose:

-Accessible to all Employees group members.
+Accessible to all members of the Employees group.

 Validation: